You’re thinking about planting roots in beautiful Cherokee Village, Arkansas!

 Even retired residents require local support staff, healthcare workers, and tradespeople.
 You’ll find a diverse blend of people in Cherokee Village, Highland, Ash Flat, and Horseshoe Bend.

-When evaluating your monthly costs, it’s critical to distinguish between your property assessments and use fees.
+When evaluating your monthly costs, it’s critical to distinguish between your property assessments and user fees.

 As a property owner in Cherokee Village, you are mandated to pay SID (Subdivision Improvement District) assessments on your annual tax bill.
 These assessments fund the maintenance of communal infrastructure like the roads, lakes, and common areas.